- Audio & Video

 How to Connect a Digital Set Top Box to a TV Tuner Card

-A PCI TV tuner card in combination with a digital set-top box allows you to transmit live TV broadcast signals on a personal computer.
+A PCI TV tuner card in combination with a digital set-top box allows you to transmit live broadcast signals on a personal computer.

 Despite their dwindling sales, desktop computers are still available and remain a common form-factor worldwide.
 In developing countries, in particular, use of desktops will probably remain popular for a long time, and so will the habits that go along with using them.
-Out of many, the use of computers as television sets is still popular.
+Out of many, the use of computers as television sets is still trendy.

-Common PCI TC capture cards support both analog and digital signal transmissions.
+Common capture cards support both analog and digital signal transmissions.
 Much as analog TV is meant to be a thing of the past, quite a number of countries continue to transmit analog signals.

 - PCI TV tuner card with RCA video input jack.